Gastroduodenal artery

 In anatomy, the gastroduodenal artery is a small blood vessel in the abdomen.
 It supplies blood directly to the pylorus (distal part of the stomach) and proximal part of the duodenum.
 It also indirectly supplies the pancreatic head (via the anterior and posterior superior pancreaticoduodenal arteries).

 Structure

-The gastroduodenal artery most commonly arises from either the left hepatic artery or the right hepatic artery instead.
-It may also arise from the common hepatic artery of the coeliac trunk in a trifork arrangement with the two other arteries, but there are numerous variations of the origin.
+The gastroduodenal artery most commonly originates from the common hepatic artery, which is a branch of the celiac trunk.
+Occasionally, it may arise from the proper hepatic artery or from the right or left hepatic arteries, but these are less common anatomical variations.
 It first gives rise to the supraduodenal artery, followed by the posterior superior pancreaticoduodenal artery.
 It terminates in a bifurcation when it splits into the right gastroepiploic artery and the anterior superior pancreaticoduodenal artery (superior pancreaticoduodenal artery).

 These branches form functional anastomoses with the anterior and posterior inferior pancreaticoduodenal arteries from the superior mesenteric artery.
 Note that the exact branching of vessels from the gastroduodenal artery is variable.
 Typically, the posterior and anterior superior pancreaticoduodenal arteries branch independently in that order, but can rarely come off a common trunk.